Artist Directory

 Melissa Scheid Frantz

 Melissa Scheid Frantz is an abstract realism artist based in Western Massachusetts.
-While living in Brattleboro, Vermont, she received guidance and mentorship through painting classes at the River Gallery
+While living in Brattleboro, Vermont, she received guidance and mentorship through painting classes at the River Gallery.

 Jill McLean